Cephalopodtm/Exercise-2d-Scenes-And-Menus/README.md

-# Exercise-2d-Scenes-And-Menus
+# Project02-Space Shooter

-Exercise for MSCH-C220
+Project for MSCH-C220

 A basic space-shooter arcade game, created in Unity.